daedalus/freetel_code/sm700d/stm32/README.txt

 Mode 700D OFDM uses four Vocoder Frames (4 * 28) or 112 bits.
 FEC is another 112 bits
 (LDPC).
 Thus, I have made the ADC/DAC buffers large enough to hold this.

+OK, I deleted all the morse code menu stuff.
+Maybe we can add it back in when the OFDM is working.
+Right now it is causing debugging problems.

+OK, I got rid of 16K sample rate.
+Everything is 8K now.